jennerdulce/app-walkthrough/README.md

 - Create a folder called `middleware` within the `backend` folder

 ##### Auth Middleware
-- Create a file within `controllers` that will contain a set of controllers
+- Create a file within `middleware` that will contain a set of middleware
     - `authMiddleware.js`
 - See boilerplate code in `authMiddleware.js`

 ##### Error Middleware
-- Create a file within `controllers` that will contain a set of controllers
+- Create a file within `middleware` that will contain a set of controllers
     - `errorMiddleware.js`
 - See boilerplate code in `errorMiddleware.js`